American curlers Thiesse and Dropkin earn spot in Milan-Cortina Olympic mixed doubles field | TSN

 Thiesse and Dropkin won the U.S. mixed doubles trials this winter to earn the right to represent the country at the world championships in Canada.
 But the Americans needed to finish at least fifth in Fredericton to qualify for the Olympics.

-After beating Canada on Saturday, Thiesse and Dropkin had to wait out Scotland's 9-6 win over Australia in another placement match to clinch a trip to Italy.
+After beating Canada on Saturday, Thiesse and Dropkin had to wait out Scotland’s 9-6 win over Australia in another placement match to clinch a spot in Italy.

-“We felt like we were in control of our own destiny with our Olympics so let’s just give it our all,” Thiesse said.
-“We felt like we did that today.”
+“It was such a strong field here and we’re proud of the way we played against some of the best teams in the world,” Thiesse said.

 The U.S. Olympic trials for the men’s and women’s curling teams are in Sioux Falls, South Dakota, in November.